DCMZ88/internship/Week 4/Neural Networks.md

 ### Structure of a transformer

 ### Initial Embeddings
-- **Token Embeddings** :: Breaks down the sentences into tokens (e.g. words,characters) and intialises these tokens as vectors
+- **Token Embeddings** : Breaks down the sentences into tokens (e.g. words,characters) and intialises these tokens as vectors
 - **Positional Encoding**: The position of the token in the sentence is also embedded as a vector into the token

 ### Attention Block
-**Aim** : Pass information back and forth about the other tokens in the sentence
+**Aim** : Pass information back and forth about the other tokens in the sentence ( i.e For each token, how important is the other tokens in relation to it , gives us the context of the tokens based on its surrounding tokens )

 - #### Query Vector
   The query vector represents what the current token (or position in the sequence) is trying to understand or retrieve information about from the entire sequence.